 R. Tyler Priest

 Tyler Priest received his Ph.D. in History from the University of Wisconsin-Madison in 1996.
 He came to the University of Iowa in 2012 after eight years as Director of Global Studies at the C.T.
 Bauer College of Business, University of Houston.
-His primary interests are in the history of oil, energy, energy policy, globalization, and business, as well as public history.
+His primary research interests are in the history of oil, energy, energy policy, globalization, and business, as well as public history.
 He has a joint appointment in the Departments of History, where he is the Director of Undergraduate Studies, and Geographical and Sustainability Sciences, where he teaches a course on U.S. Energy Policy and assists in overseeing the Environmental Policy and Planning program.